genomehubs/goat-cli/README.md

 ## Misc

-This CLI is actively being built so no guarantees are made for stability or bugs.

 Please test `goat`.
 Please try and break `goat`.
 Please find bugs and tell me.
 Please send feature requests.
 Creating an issue in this repo is probably the best way to go!